PatrickStankard/homebridge-fujitsu-airstage/README.md

 }
 ```

+If the `rememberEmailAndPassword` option is disabled, the `email` and `password`
-The `email` and `password` values should only be set until the initial
-authentication with the Airstage API has been completed successfully.
-At that
+values will only be set until authentication with the Airstage API has been
-point, they will be set to `null`, and the `accessToken`, `accessTokenExpiry`,
+completed successfully.
+At that point, they will be set to `null`.
+This is the
-and `refreshToken` values will be set.
-These values will be used to authenticate
+default behavior, in order to prevent your Airstage credentials from being
+stored in plaintext in the Homebridge config.

+If the `rememberEmailAndPassword` option is enabled, the `email` and `password`
-with the Airstage API going forward.
+values will continue to be set after authentication with the Airstage API has

-If the access token can't be refreshed for whatever reason, you will have to
+been completed successfully.
+This is useful for when the access token can't be
+refreshed for whatever reason, and you need to re-authenticate with the
+Airstage API.

+Once authentication with the Airstage API has been completed successfully,
+the `accessToken`, `accessTokenExpiry`, and `refreshToken` values will be set.
-re-authenticate with the Airstage API by setting `email` and `password` in the
+These values will be used to authenticate with the Airstage API going forward.
-config, and restarting Homebridge.

 ## Accessories